ipld/frisbii/README.md

 frisbii --announce=roots --car=/path/to/file.car
 ```

+Note that for announcements to be successful, Frisbii must be able to determine its public address.
+You may need to supply a `--listen` argument with a public address, or use `--public-addr` to override the address that Frisbii determines for itself.

 Full argument list:

 * `--car` - path to one or more CAR files to serve, this can be a plain path, a glob path to match multiple files, and `--car` can be supplied multiple times.